 “Studies show that new grads who are comfortable doing informational interviews and networking in a professional setting are able to attract more offers,” Carlton added.

 Nail the Interview Process

 Recent grads should expect to encounter traditional interviews, whiteboard coding problems and algorithm questions during the hiring process.
 Acing all forms of job interviews is essential for nabbing an offer.
-Prepare thoroughly by studying the interview questions on sites such as Glassdoor and spending time on coding interview practice websites such as LeetCode or Pramp.
+As we mentioned above, you can prepare thoroughly by studying interview questions on Leetcode and other websites.

 Actually practicing your answers is an incredibly effective way to prepare for interviews.
 And “practice” means “out loud,” Pohalski said.